waikato-datamining/docker-for-data-scientists/docs/tips_and_tricks.md

 # Switch default Python version

-If your base distro has an older version of Python and you do not want to sprinkle that specific version throughout your `Dockerfile`, then you can use `update-alternatives` on Debian systems to change the default.
+If your base distro has an older version of Python and you do not want to sprinkle the specific newer version throughout your `Dockerfile`, then you can use `update-alternatives` on Debian systems to change the default.

 The following commands switch from Python 3.5 to Python 3.6 for the `python3` executable